va7sdf/va7sdf.github.io/_posts/2019-05-21-jekyll-and-github-pages.md

 Previous version of Jekyll stored the theme files in the same directory as the other files for the site.
 The current version uses gem-based themes and these are located in your user gems folder.
 The Gemfile, located in the root of your site, indicates the location of the theme and the theme used is specified in the _config.yml.

-Both have the basic directory structure:
+Both old and new style themes have the basic directory structure:

 	assets
 	_includes